-6.2 Variables
+6.2.
+Variables

 The primary goal of our experiment is to evaluate the quality of iMapper's suggestions and examine the contribution from different component of the system.
 We also aim at testing the robustness of the approach by a series of sensitivity analysis.
 A number of variables affect the results.
-They are subjected to the sensitivity test.
+They are subjected to a sensitivity test.

-- Desired Mapping Results.
-Both precision and recall are relative measures that depend on the desired mapping results7 the user identified mappings.
+- Desired mapping results.
+Both precision and recall are relative measures that depend on the desired mapping results7-the user identified mappings.
 For a meaningful assessment of mapping quality, the desired mapping result must be specified precisely.
 In this experiment, we have two versions of the desired mapping results.
-One is developed by 6 users independently, the other is based on group discussion.
+One is developed by six users independently, the other is based on group discussion.
 The intention is to test if different user efforts will lead to different mapping results and to what extend will the different desired mapping results affect the final precision and recall values.
-Another variable in the gold standard is related to the fact that we allow users to specify a confidence level to each mapping they suggest.
-3 for fairly confident, 2 for likely and 1 for need to know more to suggest the match.
-Therefore, two variables are relevant here: - DESIRED_MAPPING_RESULT to indicate wether the gold standard is individual or group discussion based. - CONFIDENCE_LEVEL to specify whether only confident mappings are included into the gold standard (when set confidence level to 3) or less confident ones are included as well (when confidence level is 2 or 1)8. - Structural Information.
-Recall in equation 4, for non-leaf concepts, contributions from the instances, the sub concepts and the related concepts are counted in when calculating feature vectors for such non-leaf concepts. α , β and γ are used as tuning parameters to control the contributions from the concepts instances, sub concepts, and related concepts respectively.
-For instance, if we assign 1 to α , 0 to β and γ , it means that no structure information will be considered. - WordNet Contribution.
-The contribution from WordNet postprocessing will be adjusted by a tuning parameter RELATEDNESS_WEIGHT.
-If RELATEDNESS_WEIGHT = 0, it means WordNet contributions are not considered.
+Another variable in the gold standard is related to the fact that we allow users to specify a confidence level to each mapping they suggest. three for fairly confident, two for likely and one for need to know more to suggest the match.
+Therefore, two variables are relevant here: - DESIRED_MAPPING_RESULT to indicate whether the gold standard is individual or group discussion based. - CONFIDENCE_LEVEL to specify whether only confident mappings are included into the gold standard (when set confidence level to 3) or less confident ones are included as well (when confidence level is 2 or 1).8 - Structural information.
+Recall in Eq.
+(4), for non-leaf concepts, contributions from the instances, the sub-nodes and the related nodes are counted in when calculating feature vectors for such non-leaf concepts. α , β and γ are used as tuning parameters to control the contributions from the concepts instances, sub concepts, and related concepts respectively.
+For instance, if we assign 1 to α , 0 to β and γ , it means that no structure information will be counted. - WordNet contribution.
+The contribution from WordNet postprocessing will be adjusted by a tuning parameter-RELATEDNESS_WEIGHT.
+If RELATEDNESS_WEIGHT = 0, it means WordNet contributions are not counted.